onnx/tutorials/README.md

 # [ONNX](https://github.com/onnx/onnx) tutorials

-[Open Neural Network Exchange (ONNX)](http://onnx.ai/) is an open standard format of machine learning models to offer interoperability between various AI frameworks.
-With ONNX, AI develpers could choose the best framework for training and switch to different one for shipping.
+[Open Neural Network Exchange (ONNX)](http://onnx.ai/) is an open standard format for representing machine learning models offering interoperability between various AI frameworks.
+With ONNX, AI developers can choose the best framework for training and switch to a different one for shipping.

-ONNX is supported by [a community of partners](https://onnx.ai/supported-tools), and more and more AI frameworks are buiding ONNX support including PyTorch, Caffe2, Microsoft Cognitive Toolkit and Apache MXNet.
+ONNX is supported by [a community of partners](https://onnx.ai/supported-tools), and more and more AI frameworks are building ONNX support including PyTorch, Caffe2, Microsoft Cognitive Toolkit and Apache MXNet.

 ## Getting ONNX models

 * Choose a pre-trained ONNX model from the [ONNX Model Zoo](https://github.com/onnx/models).
 A lot of pre-trained ONNX models are provided for common scenarios.
 * Convert models from mainstream frameworks.
 More tutorials are below.

 | Framework / tool | Installation | Exporting to ONNX (frontend) | Importing ONNX models (backend) |